firebase-toolbelt/firebase-rules/README.md

 hasProp([]) | hasChildren([])
 ```

-e.g. a post can only be created with all required fields filled. the createdBy must hold the userId
+e.g. a post can only be created with all required fields filled. the createdBy must hold the userId.

 ```javascript
 post: